lock3/wg21/paper.md

 (compile-time) value.
 Because values are entities, we should be able to access the value of constant expressions.

 There are few syntactic properties of expressions, namely their location and form.
 Whether the form of an expression can be queried is an open-ended design question.
-This essentially opens the door for tree-based traversal of expressions, which is a requirement for e.g., automatic currying and automatic differentiation (Section 8.7).
-This is also important for macros that operate on syntax (Section 8.1).
+This essentially opens the door for tree-based traversal of expressions, which is a requirement for e.g., automatic currying and automatic differentiation (Section [](#abstract.synth)).
+This is also important for macros that operate on syntax (Section [](#abstract.macro)).

 For any expression, we can query the following semantic properties: